-- Star Fox Adventures really likes these: Volcano Force Point, Ocean Force Point, Walled City, and Krazoa Palace.
+- Star Fox Adventures, being an action-adventure game instead of a shooter like the other Star Fox games, has various examples: Volcano Force Point, Ocean Force Point, Walled City, and Krazoa Palace.

 - A large number of levels in the Crash Bandicoot franchise.

-- A very large number of levels in the Zelda franchise.
+- A very large number of levels in The Legend of Zelda franchise.
 There's the occasional level inside a suitably enormous creature, and occasionally a level still inhabited by its original builders (the Gerudo Fortress in The Legend of Zelda: Ocarina of Time, the Hyrule Castle Tower in The Legend of Zelda: A Link to the Past), but most dungeons are of the Temple of Doom variety, frequently mixed with some other theme.
-In Zelda II The Adventure Of Link, not only are all eight dungeons Temple of Doom-type, the monsters within them are ostensibly not on the same side as the ones on the Overworld Not to Scale.
+In Zelda II: The Adventure of Link, not only are all eight dungeons Temple of Doom-type, the monsters within them are ostensibly not on the same side as the ones on the Overworld Not to Scale.

 - Final Fantasy VII's Temple of the Ancients.